Experiences in a New Land

 “Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day.”
 (Psalm 91:5)

-These good people lived in the country, and they made butter and sold just so much of it a week and turned the money over and banked it for several years until a certain amount was saved.
-They felt that they did not dare trust her to have the money in hand and look upon the sufferings of the Cuban people, so they stipulated exactly what, and only what the money was to be spent for, and that was a small house for her old age.
+These good people lived in the country, and they made butter and sold a portion of it each week.
+They took the money and banked it for several years until a certain amount was saved.
+They felt that they did not dare trust her to have the money in hand while looking upon the sufferings of the Cuban people, so they stipulated exactly what, and only what, the money was to be spent for, which was to be a small house for her old age.

-She was touched by the unexpected offer and began to look about her for something within the limit and adequate for the purpose and was finally able to secure a cottage of four rooms and a tiny kitchen.
+She was touched by the unexpected offer, and began to look about her for something within the limit and adequate for the purpose.
+She was finally able to secure a cottage of four rooms and a tiny kitchen.
 In the earlier years of her labor in Cuba, this was her place of abode.

 Shortly after that, the missionary stirred and awakened again, and went down in earnest prayer.
 About one o’clock, the heavy load lifted, and a wave of relief swept over her soul.
 At no time could she say that she understood the awful heaviness, but she felt that at last she prayed through and won the victory.

 In those days, she did much calling among the Cuban people.
-Often at the dead of night, she was called out to pray not only for the converts of the mission but for Catholics and Spiritualists.
+Often at the dead of night, she was called out to pray, not only for the converts of the mission, but also for Catholics and Spiritualists.
 A cheap car had been purchased to use for calls coming from a distance.
-The people were informed to call the young man who kept the car, and he would arise, get out the car, and drive to her home, call her, and wait until she came out, and the calls would be made, taking some young person along with her also.
+The people were instructed to call the young man who kept the car.
+He would arise, get out the car, and drive to her home, call her, and wait until she came out.
+Thus the calls would be made, also taking some young person along with her.

-So that night, when her neighbor, arising at three o’clock to care for a restless baby, noticed a car parked in front of the cottage, she thought nothing at all of it except to remark to her husband that poor Miss Stewart was going to have to go out and make a night call.
+That night her neighbor, arising at three o’clock to care for a restless baby, noticed a car parked in front of the cottage.
+But she thought nothing at all of it except to remark to her husband that poor Miss Stewart was going to have to go out and make a night call.
 Then she retired without another thought for the welfare of her friend.

-The new blanket that covered Faith Stewart’s bed was unceremoniously taken right off her and stripped from the bed Her spectacles, typewriter, fountain pen, and all her clothing.
-In fact, they so stripped her wardrobe that she had to remain in bed for three days afterward, partly from shock of the ordeal and partly from the fact that there was nothing to wear and no money to buy more.
+The new blanket that covered Faith Stewart’s bed was unceremoniously taken right off her and stripped from the bed, as well as her spectacles, typewriter, fountain pen, and all her clothing.
+In fact, they so stripped her wardrobe that she had to remain in bed for three days afterward, partly from shock of the ordeal, and partly from the fact that there was nothing to wear and no money to buy more.

-These things and many more, any article of value was carried and relayed to the auto standing in the front of the home.
+These things and many more, indeed, any article of value was carried to the car standing in the front of the home.
 Then they found the coin purse and the little that was with it, and immediately began looking for a larger sum.
 They reasoned that because this woman was an American, there must be money somewhere.
-They went into the room of the girls and little Caridad in fear and horror, looking at the awful knife in the hand of the evil man standing at her bedside, covered her face and hid underneath the covers.
-But the man came closer and snatched the covers away roughly and said:
+They went into the room of the girls, who had awakened.
+Little Caridad, looking at the awful knife in the hand of the evil man standing at her bedside, covered her face in fear and horror and hid underneath the covers.
+But the man came closer and snatched the covers away roughly.

 “Little girl, if you will tell us where she hides her money, we will go away and will not bother you.”